-Official sumo tournaments are held six times a year, and three of those are held at the Ryoguku Kokugikan (Sumo Hall) in Tokyo in January, May and September.
-These Grand Sumo Tournaments are spread over 15 days, so there’s a total of 45 days of top-class sumo in Tokyo each year.
+Official sumo tournaments are held six times a year, and three of those are held at the Ryoguku Kokugikan (Sumo Hall) in Tokyo.
+The capital’s share of the events are held in in January, May and September.
+These Grand Sumo Tournaments are spread over 15 days each, so there’s a total of 45 days of top-class sumo in Tokyo each year.

-The opening days, closing days and the days in between which fall on the weekend are always the busiest.
+The opening, closing and any weekend days are always the busiest.
 As you’ll know if you’ve been to Tokyo Cheapo before, it’s best to do things off peak.
-This means to see cheap sumo in Tokyo, your best bet is days 3 to 6 and 10 to 12.
+This means to see cheap sumo in Tokyo, your best bet is a weekday falling between days 3 to 6 and 10 to 12.

 The rest of the seats are divided into “box seats” and “arena seats”, and are fine for us cheapos.